 DTS will operate as a wholly owned subsidiary of MartinFederal.
 For more information about DTS, visit www.daletechnical.com.

-Celebrating its 10th anniversary, MartinFederal has provided the U.S. government with customer-focused, performance-based solutions, using technology as an engine to drive its customers' missions.
-Solutions are leveraged from the company’s core competencies in Advanced Systems and IT Support, Training, Mission Operations and Lab and Technical Support.
-Headquartered in Huntsville, Ala., MartinFederal is one of a very small percentage of 8(a)'s and SDVOSB's providing high-tech solutions to the federal government.
+For over a decade, MartinFederal has provided the U.S. government with customer-focused, performance-based solutions.
+We use technology and an empowered workforce as an engine to drive our customers’ missions.
+The company’s core competencies are IT Services, Training and Development, Space and Mission Operations and Laboratory and Technical Support.
+Headquartered in Huntsville, AL, MartinFederal is one of a very small percentage of 8(a)’s and SDVOSB’s providing high-tech solutions to the Federal Government.
+We are dedicated to finding the solution to any problem through our experience from logistics to software engineering.

 This press release contains forward-looking statements, as defined in the Private Securities Litigation Reform Act of 1995, relating to a contract award.
 Actual results could differ materially from these forward-looking statements.
-Many factors could change anticipated results, including funding, continuation and award of government programs, as well as cuts to government spending resulting from future deficit reduction measures.
+Many affect results including funding, continuation, and cuts to government spending resulting from future deficit reduction measures.